 Foreclosure Rescue Scams

 If you’re facing a foreclosure, you’ll need help.
 But thieves will prey on homeowners in need.
 They’re like wolves in disguise.
-They claim to help, but often they will rip you off.
+They claim to help, but most often they will just rip you off.

 Beware of these common scams:

 The ‘wolves’ will say: “Ignore the notices.
 Just pay me and I’ll negotiate with your lender.”